Dental Concerns Plano, TX

 Request a Dental Exam Today

 Dr. Mark Sowell is an experienced general and family dentist, cosmetic dentist, and sedation dentist near you.
-He specializes in treating patients who suffer from dental problems, cosmetic concerns, and/or fear of the dentist.
+He specializes in treating patients who suffer from dental problems, cosmetic concerns, and fear of the dentist.
 He offers a full range of general and cosmetic dentistry services.